virgili0/Virgilio/serving/purgatorio/select-and-train-machine-learning-models/deep-learning-theory/deep-learning-theory.md

 This is the [**Deep Learning Book**](https://www.deeplearningbook.org/) we refer to in each of the next sections.

-### Artificial Neural Networks
+## Feedforward Neural Networks

-The "Vanilla" (basic) kind of Neural Network.
+The basic kind of Neural Network.
 Best suited for classification and regression tasks where the input is a a tabular dataset, or very simple images or text.

 _First look (in order):_
 - [3Blue1Brown awesome intro](https://www.youtube.com/playlist?list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi).